-(b) The department for children, youth and families shall apply to the bureau of criminal identification of the state police or the local police department for a nationwide criminal records check of prospective foster parents.
+(b) The department of children, youth and families shall apply to the bureau of criminal identification of the state police or the local police department for a nationwide, criminal-records check of prospective foster parents or the department of children, youth and families may directly process a nationwide, criminal-records check of prospective foster parents and any household member age 18 and older.
 The check will conform to the applicable federal standards including the taking of fingerprints to identify the applicant.
-The department of children, youth, and families shall request the attorney general, through the division of criminal identification, to make available any criminal record of present and prospective foster parents.
-The attorney general shall immediately comply with that request, and the department of children, youth, and families, shall examine these records in determining the suitability of these persons to be foster parents.
+The department of children, youth and families shall request the attorney general, through the division of criminal identification, to make available any criminal record of present and prospective foster parents.
+The attorney general shall immediately comply with that request, and the department of children, youth and families shall examine these records in determining the suitability of these persons to be foster parents.
 The criminal record check shall be conducted without charge to the foster parents.
-At the conclusion of the background check required in this section, the state police, attorney general or the local police department shall promptly destroy the fingerprint record of the applicant obtained pursuant to this chapter.
+At the conclusion of the background check required in this section, the state police, attorney general, or the local police department shall promptly destroy the fingerprint record of the applicant obtained pursuant to this chapter.